coldshrine/study-notes/databricks-certified-data-engineer-professional/analytics/amazon_athena.md

 ## Use Cases

 Athena’s flexibility in handling different data formats, combined with its serverless architecture, makes it suitable for a wide range of data analysis scenarios.
 Below are some key use cases where Athena provides clear benefits:

+1. **Log Data and Cost Analysis**: Athena is commonly used to query and analyze log data, such as application logs, AWS CloudTrail logs, and VPC Flow Logs.
+It is particularly well-suited for troubleshooting, monitoring infrastructure, and understanding user behavior.
+Since logs are often stored in Amazon S3 in formats like JSON or CSV, Athena can be used to quickly run ad-hoc queries on this data without needing to move or pre-process it.
+This makes Athena ideal for operational use cases where you need quick insights into system behavior or performance issues.